DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture12.md

 ![alt text](assets\IMG252.PNG)

-Here µ is the mean, s is the standard deviation, ν is the degrees of freedom, τ and T are defi ned in the image, and p is the level of confi dence as above, so1 − p is the tail probability.
+Here µ is the mean, s is the standard deviation, ν is the degrees of freedom, τ and T are defined in the image, and p is the level of confi dence as above, so1 − p is the tail probability.
 But we don’t do this.

 > - t-distribution does have a closed form